GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 ---
 ```

 __Purpose:__ The purpose of this step is to gain a quick overview of possible trigger activation without having to revise the actual data.
-Instead we will have a binary column with trigger = yes or no values.
+Instead we will have a binary column with trigger = yes or trigger=no values.

 __Tool:__ [`Field Calculator`](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_table_functions_wiki.html#calculate-field)